martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 instead of a linear window increase function of the traditional TCP standards to improve scalability and stability under fast and long-distance networks.
 CUBIC has been adopted as the default TCP congestion control algorithm by Linux, Windows, and Apple stacks.

 This document updates the specification of CUBIC to include algorithmic improvements based on these implementations and recent academic work.
-Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track.
+Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track, obsoleting {{?RFC8312}}.

-This documents obsoletes {{?RFC8312}}, updating the specification of CUBIC to conform to the current Linux version.

 --- note_Note_to_Readers